Jeremiah Chapter 11

 Jeremiah 11:18 “And the LORD hath given me knowledge [of it], and I know [it]: then thou showedst me their doings.”

 Either of what he had been declaring as the sins of these people; and of what he had been prophesying concerning punishment for their sins.
 What he had said was not of himself, and did not arise from any displeasure or resentment in him against them.
 But it was of God, that knows all things, and had made known these things to him.
-And he had only faithfully related them as he had received them.
-Or else of the malicious designs of the men of Anathoth to take away his life, after mentioned.
+And he had only faithfully related them as he had received.
+In addition to the malicious designs of the men of Anathoth to take away his life, after mentioned.

 When Jeremiah began to prophecy, we must remember he was just a boy.
 He had not looked into the sins of these people, until God called him to prophecy against them.
 God has now shown him all the evil these people have done.
 God wants Jeremiah to understand why He is punishing them so harshly.